Certification Programs for Recycling Professionals

 Santa Monica College offers its Recycling and Resource Management (RRM) Program at Santa Monica College, providing formal individual training.
 It is offered through a twelve unit Certificate in Recycling and Zero Waste.

-The Solid Waste Association of North America (SWANA) and the California Resource Recovery Association (CRRA) are offering a Zero Waste Principles and Practices course and certification program throughout the United States and Canada, commencing in mid-2016, initially in California and the Washington, D.C. area.
+The Solid Waste Association of North America (SWANA) and the California Resource Recovery Association (CRRA) offer a Zero Waste Principles and Practices course and certification program throughout the United States and Canada.
 The course will deliver comprehensive knowledge of the fundamental principles supporting Zero Waste programs for both the private and public sectors.

 This course is designed for on-line self-paced learning, offered in cooperation with the Association of Oregon Recyclers.
 It is an eight-part introductory course.
 The first session is free.